 Credit should be given to the real-life Q of the Bond series: Syd Cain.
 Cain was the production designer who modified many of the most famous gadgets, including wearables like this buzz saw Rolex and Rosa Klebb’s poison-tipped shoes in From Russia With Love.
 This Live and Let Die Rolex was included in an auction lot from Phillips Watches in November 2015, signed “Roger Moore 007” on the caseback.
 Additional images and info can be found at Watch Guru.

-On his blog, The Suits of James Bond, Matt Spaiser includes a fine analysis of Bond’s outfit with nice screenshots that could clarify more details.
+On his blog Bond Suits, Matt Spaiser includes a fine analysis of Bond’s outfit with nice screenshots that could clarify more details.